databricks-industry-solutions/sfdc-byom/README.md

 ## Scope

-This accelerate will help you:
+This solution accelerator will help you:

 - set up the required objects in Salesforce
 - query data from Salesforce to set up a feature table in Unity Catalog